Ukdav/GITPROJECT2/README.md

 3. Add your changes to the git staging area using this command: **git add.**
 4. To commit your changes to git, run this command: **git commit -m "initial commit"**

+Also, bear in mind that the **-m** is also used to provide a commit message, the commit message is a nice way to provide context about the commit. when writing a commit message, make it as descriptive as possible, let it explain why the commit was done.

    ![toach and git add](https://github.com/Ukdav/GITPROJECT2/assets/139593350/ad8dab72-d075-47ff-8920-0bd0c8a42ade)

    ![commit](https://github.com/Ukdav/GITPROJECT2/assets/139593350/195464e7-b2bf-48a8-b1c0-83618ba19296)